nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 ```

 At this point, a person in _platform administrator_ role, or even an automated process, will review and either approve
 or reject the proposals.
-To aid with the decision, the platform administrator may inspect the package contents using the
+To aid with the decision, the platform administrator may inspect the package revision contents using the
 commands above, such as `porchctl rpkg pull`.

 ```bash